SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/Save_Doe_Admin.png" width="70%">

 10. Now we can check the user and his authorizations.
 The assignment of the following authorizations is especially critical.
-You will manage them ideally as part of your identity lifecycle process.
 - Manage Corporate Identity Providers
 - Manage Tenant Configuration
 - Manage Users